FOOD FOR DAILY USE

 However, limit the portion size for adults to 4-5 ounces or 110-140 grams of protein per serving, and no more.

 6. Do not drink liquids with meals.
 Drink water before your meal, then wait ten minutes or longer before you eat your meal.
 Also, wait one hour after meals before drinking water.
-Exception: You can have a little water with meals with which to take supplements.
+Exception: You can have a little water with meals with which to take supplements or if you are very thirsty.

 7. Use sea salt with all meals.
-An excellent brand is Hawaiian Bamboo Jade.
+An excellent brand is HAWAIIAN ALAEA SEA SALT.
 Hain is not too bad.
 Use sea salt to taste, including on meats.
-Sea salt in moderation does not raise blood pressure or cause other problems.
+Sea salt in moderation is an excellent food and does not raise blood pressure or cause other problems.

 AVOID standard table salt, which is a processed and toxic product.
 Also avoid salt substitutes such as potassium chloride.